psychemedia/storytelling-notes/tales-to-tell.md

 A "rum case" occupied the attention of the Sheffield Stipendiary's Court yesterday for several hours.
 It was saturated with rum.
 Bottles of rum were on and around the solicitors' table, and the unfortunate people who were concerned in the inquiry had literally been swamped in rum.
 It moved the advocates to humour.
 The Stipendiary himself could not resist the temptation, and wild comedy held sway in the staid court of justice.

 Two "mysterious men," as the Stipendiary called them, rolled a barrel of rum away from a licensed house, and on their journey to Bailey Lane the barrel sprung a leak, and the first flow began.
-Rum ran down the the lane.
+Rum ran down the lane.
 The "mysterious men" persevered, and the barrel found its way into a house.
 The rum still leaked.

 Pans and bottles were utilised.
 Neighbouring houses were called upon for utensil assistance.
 Rum filled the pancheons, ran into the bath, and covered the floor, and the place reeked with the smell of it.
 There was a "local odour"—a very strong smell of rum, as the detective described it—but with all these facts agreed upon, and with all the attention given to the case, no conclusive decision was arrived at, and the case had a rum ending.